 Quotes by Barack Obama

-- “In a world of complex threats, our security and leadership depends on all elements of our power – including strong and principled diplomacy.”
+- “In a world of complex threats, our security and leadership depend on all elements of our power – including strong and principled diplomacy.”

 - “I always believe that ultimately, if people are paying attention, then we get good government and good leadership.
 And when we get lazy, as a democracy and civically start taking shortcuts, then it results in bad government and politics.”